-It goes without saying that you should introduce onion into your baby’s diet after he or she starts successfully consuming solid foods like fruits and vegetables .
-Typically, you should introduce onion to their diet only after they are 6 months of age.
-It is best to introduce it at around 8 months of age, but if your baby has a sensitive digestive system and gets gas problems after consuming onions, you should wait another year.
+It goes without saying that you should introduce onion into your baby’s diet after he or she starts successfully consuming solid foods like fruits and vegetables.
+Typically, it should be introduced only after the baby is 6 months old, but it is best to introduce it at around 8 months of age, especially if your baby has a sensitive digestive system and experiences bloating after consuming onions, in which case you should wait another year.

-Like with other solid foods like vegetables, you should introduce onions gradually in small doses.
-It should always be cooked, as this is easier to digest for your baby.
+Like with other solid foods, you should introduce onions gradually in small quantities.
+It should always be cooked to make it easier for your baby to digest it.
 You can add cooked onion to vegetable purees along with rice, peas or carrots.
-Make sure you always cook the onions well, so it doesn’t interfere with your baby’s digestion and gain as much health benefits as he can.
+Make sure you always cook the onions well, so they do not interfere with your baby’s digestion and gain as much health benefits as he can.

 There are several health benefits of onions for babies.
-They are:
+Here are some of them:

-- An excellent source of antioxidants which are essential nutrients that can help your baby fight off diseases.
+- They are excellent sources of antioxidants which are essential nutrients that can help your baby fight off diseases.

-- If your baby has symptoms of asthma, onions are good anti-inflammatory agents which can help reduce the symptoms.
+- If your baby has symptoms of asthma, onions have anti-inflammatory properties, which can help reduce the symptoms.

-- Onions are heart-healthy and can help lowering cholesterol levels in later life.
+- Onions are heart-healthy and can help lower the cholesterol levels in later life.

-- As they are a great source of Vitamin C, onions can prevent bacterial infections and enhance your baby’s immune system.
+- They are good sources of Vitamin C and can prevent bacterial infections and enhance your baby’s immune system.

 - Your baby’s ability to absorb iron from other foods will be enhanced by eating onions.

-- Onions are an abundant source of polyphenols (plant nutrients).
+- Onions are great sources of polyphenols (plant nutrients).

 - Onions are good for a baby’s stuffy nose, and people also use onions for curing cough in babies.

 Pungent onions and shallots are the best when you consider their health benefits, but babies have sensitive tongues, so it is better to choose sweeter varieties.
 Green onions are good for baby teething.
 Make sure to choose onions which are papery and dry on the outside and don’t feel soft.
 At home, you can store them in a hanging basket so that air can circulate around them.
-You can also chop onions and store them in your freezer, but this may cause loss of nutrients and flavour.
+Avoid cutting and storing or freezing onions as they lose their nutritional value.

 While preparing onions for your baby, always remember that the healthy parts of the onion are in its outer layers.
 So be careful to just take out the papery skin and not the first few layers as well just because it’s easier.
 Here are some tips to peel an onion: